“Know before You Go” Checklist for International Travel

 • Determine if you need an entry visa for any of the countries that you plan to visit.
 For more information:

-• If approved, Jan Bernath will issue an approved letter for the requested travel.
-The traveler should then create the spend authorization in Workday and attach the approval letter.
+• If approved, Jan Bernath will issue an approval letter to the requested travel.
+The traveler should then create the Spend Authorization in Workday and attach the approval letter.

-• Book International Airfare – Once an employee has been granted approval to travel internationally, the employee is free to either book their airfare through the contracted travel agency – currently Christopherson Business Travel (CBT) – or access CBT’s online booking system after you log in.
+• Book International Airfare – Once an employee has been granted approval to travel internationally, the employee is free to either book their airfare through the contracted travel agency – currently Christopherson Business Travel (CBT) – or access CBT’s online booking system by logging in to myLSU, then clicking on Travel Resources, CBT Online Booking System.
 Other information regarding air travel includes:

 • CBT fees